A Learning With Errors based encryption scheme for dynamic controllers that discloses residue signal for anomaly detection: Proposed Encryption Scheme

-Observe that \eqref{eq:goal} can be considered as a certain output of the system \eqref{eq:system_enc}.
-In this regard, we aim to figure out an equivalent information of \eqref{eq:goal} from the encryptions of the initial state $\xx_0$ and the input $\yy(t)$.
-To this end, interestingly, the concept of {\it zero-dynamics} is investigated for dynamic systems over the space $\Z_q$, in the following subsection.
+Observe that $b_r(t)$ can be considered as the output of the system \eqref{eq:bDyn}.
+In this context, we aim to figure out a condition on the initial state $b_x^\ini$ and the input sequence $\{b_y(\tau)\}_{\tau=0}^\infty$ under which $b_r(t)$ remains identically zero.
+As a first step, we investigate the \emph{zero-dynamics} of dynamic systems \textit{over the space $\bbZ_q$.}

-\subsection{Zero-dynamics of Systems over $\Z_q$}
+\subsection{Zero-dynamics of systems over $\bbZ_q$}